Understanding the Birth Chart as a Living System

 Where to start 🌙

-- 🌞 Zodiac Signs — the tone you move through life with.
+- 🌞 Zodiac Signs — how energy expresses

-- 🪐 Birth Chart Basics — what you’re actually looking at when you see a chart.
+- 🪐 Birth Chart Basics — the structure behind what you see

 FAQ

 Is astrology a science?
-Not really — at least not in the way we use the word today.
+Not in the conventional sense — not in the way we use the word today.

 Astrology isn’t about experiments or proof.
 No lab, no equations.
-It’s closer to reading a text than testing a theory.
+It’ closer to reading a text than testing a theory.

 For centuries, astrologers worked with symbols, stories, and observation.
 They watched patterns repeat, wrote them down, argued about them, disagreed — and passed that knowledge on.